NYCPlanning/design/CPP (CPE)/usability-interview-script.md

     Can you find information related to contributors to project funding?

+(Follow-up Questions):

+    - Can you tell us about the past, present, and future commitments here?
+    - Which sponsor was the largest contributor?
+Is that commitment in the past, present or future?

+(Follow-Up Questions):

+- Can you tell us about the past, present, and future commitments here?
+- Which sponsor was the largest contributor?
+Is that commitment in the past, present or future?

 [User is able to find information related to commitment details.]
 [Note down time.
 Reset timer.]